genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/05_use-cases/postgres-data-pipeline/03_declare-source.md

 ```

 :::tip
-If you don't have intelisense when editing the data pipeline file check the contents of **datapipeline-trades-script-config/build.gradle.kts**.
+If you don't have intellisense when editing the data pipeline file check the contents of **datapipeline-trades-script-config/build.gradle.kts**.
 Under **dependencies** it should contain `api("global.genesis:genesis-pal-datapipeline")`.
 If that entry is not present add it to the list of dependencies.
 Once done the file should look like:
 ```kotlin
 dependencies {
     ...